 with pa the pressure amplitude and km the complex wave number.
 The author defined a Dirichlet boundary condition at the wall and a pressure boundary condition at the source.
-Results showed that the transient cavitation zones can be predicted by numerical simulation.
+Results showed that the transient cavitation zones could be predicted by numerical simulation.
 Other primary and secondary effect of low frequency can be investigated [125].
 This work and those similar show that the numerical model, studied parameters and boundary conditions are linked and specific to the studied application and reactor design [125,127,128].

 4. Applications